jenfoxbot/ai-text-translator/README.md

 **More details:**

-The program prompts the user (you!) for a desired target language.
-It outputs a list of supported languages that match your target language(s) along with its corresponding language code.
-Use the language code for the next input, which will translate the text file of your choosing!
+The program prompts the user (you!) for desired target languages.
+It outputs a list of supported languages that match your target language(s) along with their corresponding language codes.
+Use the language codes for the next input, which will translate the text file of your choosing!
-The program prints and saves the translated file with an updated file name!
+The program prints and saves the translated files with updated file names!
 Yay!

 **Read time:** 5 min